 * depends on your system (OS, CPU etc.)

-Connect the IO-4 Bricklet to a Brick with the supplied cable.
+Connect the IO-4 Bricklet to a Brick with a Bricklet Cable.
 In our test we connected an LED with series resistor to the board by attaching the anode to pin 3 and the cathode to a GND pin.
 Additionally we connected a slide switch that can short pin 0 to GND (see picture below).

 Starting from hardware version 1.1 you can also use the GND pins directly beside the I/O pins.